-What is a Private Process Server Agency?
+What is a Bergen County Private Process Server Agency?

-A process server does not need to be licensed in every state.
+A Process Server does not need to be licensed in every state.
 In fact, many jurisdictions only require a person who is a disinterested party and above the age of 18.

-What is a Subpoena in Bergen County?
+What is a Bergen County Subpoena?

 What is a Bergen County Subpoena Duces Tecum?

-What is substituted service of process in Bergen County?
+What is Substituted Service of Process in Bergen County?

 What is a Bergen County Summons?